perjo927/preybird-hospital/README.md

 The `npm start` command first compiles the application, then simultaneously re-compiles and runs the `lite-server`.
 Both the compiler and the server watch for file changes.
-It also builds and starts the Node API.
+It also starts the Node API.

 Shut it down manually with `Ctrl-C`.